Election Name: | 2024 United States gubernatorial elections |

 Before Party: | New Progressive Party (Puerto Rico) |

-Territorial legislator Jesús Manuel Ortiz won the nomination of the Popular Democratic Party.[41]
-Other candidates include former territorial senator Juan Dalmau of the Puerto Rican Independence Party and San Sebastián mayor Javier Jiménez of Project Dignity.
+Territorial legislator Jesús Manuel Ortiz won the nomination of the Popular Democratic Party.[42]
+Other candidates include former territorial senator Juan Dalmau of the Alianza de País (an alliance between the Puerto Rican Independence Party and Citizen's Victory Movement), and San Sebastián mayor Javier Jiménez of Project Dignity.
+Because Citizen's Victory was required by law to field a candidate in the governor's race, Javier Córdova Iturregui is also on the ballot.
+Ultimately, Jenniffer won the election.